learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 ipdb>
 ```

-By checking the value of the variable inside our pry console, we can confirm
+By checking the value of the variable inside our ipdb console, we can confirm
 that `num` is still equal to `3` and, as a result, the function is returning
 `3`.